AndyFerrie/Calculator-App/README.md

 ### The challenge

-The challenge was to build out this calculator app and get it looking as close to the design as possible.
+The challenge was to build the below calculator app and get it looking as close to the design as possible.

 ![Challenge](Challenge.jpg)